Exercise of Public Rights 2026: A practical guide for parish and town councils

 - 1 July – 11 August 2026

-Practical steer
+Practical Steer:

 The recommended approach is to start the period as soon as practicable after AGAR approval.